ianos93/scryfall-image-downloader/README.md

   - **Individual Cards** — preview grid + ZIP download
   - **Visual Decklist** — a single stacked-layout PNG, with optional transparent background
   - **Print for Proxy** — paginated A4/A3 PDF at true card dimensions
+- **Recent Lists** — your last 20 fetched lists, saved in the browser and reloadable in one click
 - Local card database for instant printing lookups (no per-card API calls)
 - 7-day browser cache of card metadata, with a per-variant breakdown and clear button
 - Cancel a fetch mid-flight without reloading the page